OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 ## Next Meetings/Events

+**Stay tuned on our social media handles for our future events and meetups!**

+## Past Meetings/Events

 **Chapter Meetup**\
 **Date & Time:** 16th May 2024, 9:00am IST\
 **Venue:** NIE North Auditorium, Mysuru\
-OWASP NIE Student Chapter is conducting its chapter meetup to continue our discussions on emerging cybersecurity threats, vulnerabilities, and the joint research paper on AppSec initiated during the previous meetup.
-Attendees can share findings, explore the latest developments in the cybersecurity landscape, and network with like-minded individuals.
-Non-members interested in cybersecurity are welcome to attend and learn about joining our community.
+OWASP NIE Student Chapter conducted its chapter meetup to continue our discussions on emerging cybersecurity threats, vulnerabilities, and the joint research paper on AppSec initiated during the previous meetup.
+Attendees shared findings, explored the latest developments in the cybersecurity landscape, and networked with like-minded individuals.
+We shortlisted a few journals we'll be sending our paper to while we experienced a huge influx of new members into our chapter.

-## Past Meetings/Events

 **Chapter Meetup**\
 **Date & Time:** 20th April 2024, 9:00am IST\